zivl/react-workshop/handout/02-react-introduction.md

 Since we are using babel and have the benfit to use ES6 it makes sense to move away from ```require``` and towards ES6 modules.

-In the case about, we could create a HelloWorld.js file, add our compoent class and we ensure to export the module...
+In the case about, we could create a HelloWorld.js file, add our component class and export the module:

 ```js